 Don’t forget seed depth

 Don’t forget to not only space out your plants, but also to keep your holes around 1/4 inch deep.
 If planted too shallow, your pepper plant’s roots may never establish themselves.
-And if they’re planted too deep, your chance for rot increases.
+And if they’re planted too deep, your chance for root rot increases.
 A quarter inch is a good depth to give your plants the best chance to thrive.